EBRD president: Bank might continue Belarus private sector investments

-The forced landing of a Ryanair passenger plane in Minsk on May 23 to arrest a dissident journalist has sparked fresh sanctions from the European Union, the United States, Canada and the UK.
-The curbs include a raft of measures against individuals and firms.
+The forced landing of a Ryanair (RYA.I) passenger plane in Minsk on May 23 to arrest a dissident journalist has sparked fresh sanctions from the European Union, the United States, Canada and the UK.
+The curbs include a raft of measures against individuals and firms. read more

 Majority-owned by G7 powers, the EBRD has faced scrutiny after other institutions such as the EU's lending arm, the European Investment Bank (EIB), said they would stop funding new projects in Belarus as part of the bloc's response to last year's disputed re-election of President Alexander Lukashenko.